JeffMacaluso/JeffMacaluso.github.io/_posts/2018-12-18-DeepLearningRulesOfThumb.md

     -   Using SGD on LSTMs typically takes care of using second-order optimization methods to prevent second derivatives vanishing with the first derivatives <sub>(pg.
 401)</sub>
 -   It is often much easier to design a model that is easier to optimize than it is to design a more powerful algorithm <sub>(pg.
 401)</sub>
 -   Regularization parameters encourage “information flow” and prevent vanishing gradients need gradient clipping to work for RNNs <sub>(pg.
 404)</sub>
-    -   This is not very effective for LSTMs w/ a lot of data, e.g. language modeling <sub>(pg.
+    -   This is not very effective for LSTMs with a lot of data, e.g. language modeling <sub>(pg.
 404)</sub>

 ### 11. Practical Methodology
 -   It can be useful to have a model refuse to make a decision if it is not confident, but there is a tradeoff <sub>(pg.
 412)</sub>